Acting Shakespeare's Verse

 phone: view phone(212) 865-1127

-This summer Acting Shakespeare's Verse will be taught on Tuesday and Thursday evening, 7-10PM, at Shetler Studios, 244 West 54th Street.
-Because we are still in a horrible recession, I just cut my rates.
+This fall Acting Shakespeare's Verse will be taught on Tuesday and Thursday evening, 7-10PM, at my palatial studio at 444 Central Park West (see the lovely map).
+Because we are still in a horrible recession, my rates are staying down.
 The classes cost $175 for the series of seven classes.
 All the rates are available on my web page, linked in boldface in the last paragraph on the page (right above Karen’s picture).
-There is a link to my web page above this text.
+There is a link to my web page above this text, at website.

-For the text work--approximately the first hour and a half--we will use OTHELLO on Tuesdays and THE WINTER'S TALE on Thursdays.
+For the text work--approximately the first hour and a half--we will use ALL'S WELL THAT ENDS WELL on Tuesdays and HAMLET on Thursdays.
 You will, I promise you, be amazed at how cleverly Shakespeare used the verse.
 I have fun saying about Shakespeare "I think he's underrated," but I'm not kidding.

 As for me, I’ve written about twenty plays, two of which were favorably reviewed by the New York Times, and I have directed about sixty plays, so I have stopped counting.